raspberrypilearning/python-web-server-with-flask/en/step_5.md

-## Challenge: add a HTML template to the second page
+## Challenge: Add a HTML template to the second page

 Now you've learn how to change your 'index' page to use a HTML template, do the same for your 'cakes' page!